apache/accumulo-website/_docs-2/configuration/files.md

 ## accumulo.properties

-Configures Accumulo server processes using [server properties]({% durl configuration/server-properties %}).
+The {% ghc assemble/conf/accumulo.properties %} file configures Accumulo server processes using [server properties]({% durl configuration/server-properties %}).
 This file can be found in the `conf/` direcory.
 It is needed on every host that runs Accumulo processes.
 Therfore, any configuration should be replicated to all hosts of the Accumulo cluster.
 If a property is not configured here, it might have been [configured another way]({% durl configuration/overview %}).
 See the [quick start] for help with configuring this file.

 ## accumulo-client.properties

-Configures Accumulo client processes using [client properties]({% durl configuration/client-properties %}).
-If run `accumulo shell` without arguments, the Accumulo connection information in this file will be used.
+The `accumulo-client.properties` file configures Accumulo client processes using [client properties]({% durl configuration/client-properties %}).
+If `accumulo shell` is run without arguments, the Accumulo connection information in this file will be used.
 This file can be used to create an AccumuloClient in Java using the following code:

 ```java
 AccumuloClient client = Accumulo.newClient()